lll-lll-lll-lll/sqdif/README.md

 # sqdif
-This CLI tool, named `sqdif`, is designed to parse a specified SQL file and generate dummy data based on its content.
-Users have the ability to specify the path to the output file, whether to overwrite an existing output file, and the prompt to be passed to the GPT-4 API.
+This CLI takes an SQL file defining table information as input and uses GPT-4 to generate SQL for inserting dummy data.

 ## Prerequisites